 Located in the state of Sao Paulo, Brazil, the Santa Casa de Avaré is a hospital has strived to offer its local population the best possible healthcare services since 1904.
 Though it provided a full range of services, from heart disease to neurology surgeries, it needed an image diagnosis center.
 See how Hitachi Medical Systems' AIRIS II helped doctors perform tests more quickly and accurately and provide safer, better care to patients.

-Loaning high-powered microscope to schools ignites interest in science for students and teachers
+Loaning high-powered microscopes to schools in the U.S. ignites interest in science for students and teachers

 There has been ongoing concern that American students are not receiving adequate education in math and the sciences.
 The number of students pursuing science-related careers is also decreasing at the same time that job opportunities in science-related and high technology fields are increasing.
 Experts fear we will not be able to meet our future workforce needs.
 By loaning its TM3000 microscope to schools and universities around the country, Hitachi is hoping to help get students and teachers excited about science.

-Upon a survey on new technologies, SESI/SENAI-SP saw the Nanotechnology as an opportunity of investment in knowledge and a stimulus on youth education.
-The project Nanomundo (Nanoworld) uses TM3000 Microscope to bring teaching concepts and high technology experiments, showing the importance of sciences today and in the future.
+After surveying various new technologies, SESI and SENAI-SP, two non-profit social and educational institutes in São Paulo , saw nanotechnology as an opportunity for investment in knowledge and a way to stimulate youth education.
+The project Nanomundo (Nanoworld) uses Hitachi's TM3000 TableTop Microscope in its teaching concepts and high-tech experiments, demonstrating the importance of sciences today and in the future.

 Fleet management and administration made easy